flexera-public/policy_templates/compliance/aws/instances_without_fnm_agent/README.md

 ## Installation

-### How to setup FlexNet Manager Custom View for this policy:
+### How to setup FlexNet Manager Custom View for this policy

 1. Create a custom view in FlexNet manager that could look like this:
 ![Alt text][FNMSReport]